wrenlab/label-extraction/README.md

 ## USAGE

-The following scripts should be added to your $PATH and accessible from your shell
+The following scripts should be in your $PATH and accessible from your shell

 ```
 ale